openresty/lua-nginx-module/README.markdown

 Known Issues
 ============

-* Globals won't persist between requests, due to the one-coroutine-per-request designing.
+* **WATCH OUT: Globals WON'T persist between requests**, due to the one-coroutine-per-request designing.
 Especially watch yourself when using `require()` to import modules, use this form: